JanisKristsPlatais/SecretGifWebsite_2025_Platais/README.md

 1. Build the static version: `npx vite build --config vite.config.github.ts`
 2. The built files will be in the `dist/public` directory
 3. These files can be deployed to any static hosting provider
+4. Make sure to include the 404.html file in your deployment

 ## Authentication Process